Cypress Tests

 This command will run particular test file as specified by-s

-in place of file name to run all tests in folder.
-Note that as of current Cypress version that EE is using the test files cannot be placed abovetests/cypress
+in place of the file name to run all tests in a folder.
+Note that as of the current Cypress version that EE is using the test files cannot be placed abovetests/cypress

 directory in directories tree.